 About

-Tyson Parks is an artist working with computational systems to produce image-based and sculptural forms.
-His practice centers on building rule-based frameworks in which form emerges through constraint, relaxation, and local negotiation rather than direct composition.
+Tyson Parks is an artist developing computational systems that generate image-based and sculptural forms.
+His practice centers on building harmonic rule-based frameworks in which form is not composed directly, but emerges through constraint, relaxation, and local negotiation.

-Over time, his work has shifted from producing discrete outputs toward developing systems capable of generating coherent results across multiple scales, materials, and contexts.
-This reflects a change in cadence and scope rather than medium, positioning process as a durable structure instead of a single expressive act.
+Over time, his work has shifted away from producing discrete outputs toward constructing systems capable of coherent behavior across scales, durations, materials, and contexts.
+This shift reflects a change in cadence and scope rather than medium, treating process as a durable structure within which multiple relational possibilities remain active.

-Parks’ work investigates how perception, recognition, and form are conditioned by the systems through which they are produced and encountered.
-Whether operating through software, physical fabrication, or hybrid installations, mediation is treated not as an overlay on form, but as integral to its construction.
+Parks’ work investigates how perception, recognition, and form are conditioned by the engineered systems through which they are produced and encountered.
+Whether operating through software, physical fabrication, or hybrid installations, mediation is treated as structural rather than supplemental.
+Boundary conditions, where elements meet, yield, or resist one another, are central to the work’s visual and conceptual logic.

-He has presented work in digital, exhibition, and publication contexts and has collaborated on large-scale installations and sculptural projects.
-He is currently focused on extending the underlying logic of Prototypes into new spatial, material, and volumetric executions.
+His work has been presented in digital, exhibition, and publication contexts, and he has collaborated on large-scale installations and sculptural projects.
+He is currently extending the underlying logic of Prototypes into new spatial, material, and volumetric executions.